The word is out - Ethiopia has hidden depths and soaring heights.

-There are many wonderful experiences to be had in this incredible country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Ethiopia.
+There are many wonderful experiences to be had in this lesser-travelled African gem.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Ethiopia.

 Lalibela is extraordinary.
 As the hub of devotional activity among orthodox Christians it’s a place with a deeply spiritual atmosphere, especially around the major Christian festivals.
 Legend has it that an ancient king followed instructions from heaven to construct churches by chipping them out of the tufa, and today the result is a hauntingly beautiful series of courtyards containing these 12th century rock-hewn places of worship.
 They number 13 in total and they are the fulcrum of Christian life in Ethiopia.

-Grab your boots for some seriously scenic trekking in the Ethiopian highlands, where soaring cliffs enclose deep green gorges, roaming troupes of gelada baboons graze the slopes and 300 plus species of birds make their homes.
-Two of the best areas for hikes are the Bale and Simien national parks, both of which offer magnificent scenery, challenging trails and the chance to spot rare endemic species such as the Ethiopian wolf and the Walia ibex.
+Grab your boots for some seriously scenic trekking in the Ethiopian highlands, where soaring cliffs enclose deep green gorges, roaming troupes of gelada baboons comb the grasses for food and 300 plus species of birds make their homes.
+Two of the best areas for hikes are the Bale and Simien national parks, both of which offer magnificent scenery, challenging trails and the chance to spot rare endemic species such as the Ethiopian wolf, the Walia ibex and the lammergeier vulture.